monatemedia/docker-engine-on-linux/README.md

 We have to create an SSH key on our server, and give that key to GitHub as an input variable.

-On the server, use the keygen unility to generate a new key.
+On the server, use the keygen utility to generate a new key.

 ```sh
 ssh-keygen -t rsa -b 4096